he1iaqazi/he1iaqazi/README.md

 **Computer Engineering** student who started by building web interfaces with HTML, CSS, and JavaScript—but quickly realized I wanted to go deeper than just the visual layer🧠🤍

-Now I'm diving into Artificial Intelligence, currently learning Python and working my way through Machine Learning and Deep Learning.
+Now I'm diving into **Data Science** and **Artificial Intelligence**, currently mastering Python and working my way through Data Processing, Machine Learning, and Deep Learning.
 My goal is to create AI systems that are not only intelligent but also deliver seamless user experiences💻

 I'm excited to collaborate on AI/ML projects and connect with others passionate about building smart, impactful solutions🤖✨